nansencenter/NERSC-HYCOM-CICE/doc/python.md

 # Prerequisites

-You will need a  working python 2.7 installation, with the following packages
+You will need a  working python 2.7 installation, with the following packages.

 * [numpy](https://pypi.python.org/pypi/numpy)